thisisbalu/thisisbalu.github.io/_posts/2024-12-05-solving-leetcode-problem-876:-middle-of-the-linked-list.md

 - **Time Complexity**: O(n) – We need to traverse the list just once to find the middle node.
 Simple enough, right?
 - **Space Complexity**: O(1) – We’re not using any extra space here apart from a couple of pointers, which is pretty damn efficient.

-### Conclusion

-And there you have it!
-A quick and dirty way to find the middle of a linked list using just two pointers.
-It’s one of those problems that makes you feel like a coding rockstar because the solution is straightforward but elegant.
-Remember, coding is all about mastering these small techniques—it's like building a collection of handy tools in your developer’s toolbox.

 References:
 - [LeetCode Problem 876](https://leetcode.com/problems/middle-of-the-linked-list/)